Tencent/libpag/README.md

 <img src="resources/readme/intro_1.png" alt="intro_1" width="282"/>

-Benefiting from the highly efficient binary format design, PAG files can be decoded 10x faster than JSON files but also are about 50% smaller in file size when exporting the same animations.
-Designers can also ship beautiful animations with bitmaps or audiovisual media integrated into a single file easily without other attachments.
+Benefiting from its highly efficient binary format, PAG files decode 10 times faster than JSON files and are about 50% smaller in file size for the same animations.
+Designers can also easily include beautiful animations with bitmaps or audiovisual media in a single file without needing additional attachments.

 - **All AE features supported**

 <img src="resources/readme/intro_2.png" alt="intro_2" width="282"/>

-While other solutions may only support exporting limited vector-based AE features, PAG supports exporting all AE animations into a single file by combining vector-based exporting with raster-based exporting techniques.
-Therefore, third-party plugin effects in AE can be exported as well.
+While other solutions may only support exporting limited vector-based AE features, PAG combines vector-based and raster-based exporting techniques to support all AE animations in a single file.
+This means third-party plugin effects in AE can also be exported.

 - **Measurable performance**

 <img src="resources/readme/intro_4.png" alt="intro_4" width="282"/>

-PAG provides a monitoring panel in PAGViewer that shows normalized performance data for PAG files, which helps designers to examine and optimize performance easily without developers.
-Along with dozens of automatic optimization techniques from the PAGExporter plugin, animations with cool visual effects and excellent performance now can be created more effectively.
+PAG provides a monitoring panel in PAGViewer that displays normalized performance data for PAG files, making it easy for designers to review and optimize performance without needing developers.
+With numerous automatic optimization techniques from the PAGExporter plugin, you can create animations with impressive visual effects and excellent performance more efficiently.

+PAGViewer includes a monitoring panel
 - **Runtime editable animations**

 <img src="resources/readme/intro_5.png" alt="intro_5" width="282"/>

-With the flexible editing APIs from PAG SDK, developers can easily change the layer structure of a single PAG file, mix multiple PAG files into one composition, or replace texts and images with all pre-designed animation effects applied at runtime.
-It reduces tons of coding work for product features like video templates.
+With the flexible editing APIs from the PAG SDK, developers can easily modify the layer structure of a single PAG file, combine multiple PAG files into one composition, or replace text and images with all pre-designed animation effects applied at runtime.
+This significantly reduces the coding work required for features like video templates.

 ## System Requirements